newcurrency/newcurrency.github.io/README.md

 newcurrency.github.io
 =====================

-let's talk about a new currency
+let's talk about a new currency.